smartcat-labs/GenQ/README.md

 🤖 ✨ 🔍 Generate precise, realistic user-focused search queries from text 🛒 🚀 📊

 ## Introduction
-This project contains the scripts used to create the fine-tuned model GenQ.
+This project contains the code used to create the fine-tuned model GenQ.
-This model has been specifically designed to generate high-quality queries for e-commerce products and also articles, achieving improved performance compared to the base model.
+This model has been specifically designed to generate high-quality customer-like queries for e-commerce products, achieving improved performance compared to the base model.

 This repository serves as a comprehensive resource for:

-**Data Preprocessing**: Scripts and utilities for preparing the dataset used in fine-tuning, ensuring a robust and effective training process.
+- **Data Preprocessing**: Scripts and utilities for preparing the dataset used in fine-tuning, ensuring a robust and effective training process.

-**Model Fine-Tuning**: Code and configurations for fine-tuning the base model on the customized dataset.
+- **Model Fine-Tuning**: Code and configurations for fine-tuning the base model on the customized dataset.

-**Performance Insights**: Configurations and examples showcasing the model's performance improvements and applications.
+- **Performance Insights**: Configurations and examples showcasing the model's performance improvements and applications.

 By leveraging the GenQ model, e-commerce platforms and others can enhance search quality and generate more relevant queries tailored to their products.
 Whether you're looking to understand the data preparation process, fine-tune your own model, or integrate this solution into your workflow, this repository has you covered.